 We are delighted that Katie has secured a postdoctoral fellowship with our team where she continues to engage with rare disease communities.

 More information on Katie's current research is available here.

 Our PhD students...

 Ashleen Crowe is undertaking her PhD with Prof McKnight, (Dr McAneney), Dr Duffy, and Dr Julie McMullan, which is titled, 'Improving communication and identifying priorities for modernising rare disease services with healthcare practitioners, patients, families and advocacy groups'.
-Ashleen has recently returned from maternity leave and has recommenced her studies.
+Ashleen is currentlyenjoying her second maternity leave where we wish her well with her growing family.

 Ashleen's research is currently funded by the Department for the Economy PhD studentship scheme.

 For more information on Ashleen's research click this link for more information on Ashleen's research